Why Amazon Sellers Outgrow A2X

 However, this “splitting” approach still falls short on two fronts:

-1. Information Lag: Your books only update when settlements close.
-If Amazon pays you every two weeks, your financial statements are effectively stale for 13 out of every 14 days.
+- Information Lag: Your books update when settlements close.
+If Amazon pays you every two weeks, your financial statements can be effectively stale for most of that period.

-2. Payment vs. Fulfillment Decoupling: While splitting works for Amazon’s relatively predictable shipping-to-payment cycle, it fails on marketplaces like TikTok Shop, eBay, or Shopify.
+- Payment vs. Fulfillment Decoupling: While splitting works for Amazon’s relatively predictable shipping-to-payment cycle, it is weaker on marketplaces like TikTok Shop, eBay, or Shopify.
 On these platforms, you are often paid before or long after products ship.
-Because A2X remains tied to the payout event, it cannot accurately reflect revenue on the day it was actually earned (accrual) versus the day it was collected.
+Because A2X is anchored to the payout event, it is harder to reflect revenue on the day it was actually earned (accrual) versus the day it was collected.

 How Entriwise works